Mastering Buoyancy Control: Tips and Techniques for Effortless Diving

 If you can’t do it the first time don’t worry, this takes time to master.

 You should make your breathing underwater efficient.
-On land we breathe like this: inhale, exhale, pause, inhale, exhale, pause.
-But underwater try to breathe with this pattern: inhale, pause, exhale, inhale, pause, exhale, and so on.
+On land, we breathe like this: inhale, exhale, pause, exhale, exhale, pause.
+But underwater, try to breathe with this pattern: inhale, pause, exhale, exhale, pause, exhale, and so on.